redox-os/book/src/configuration-settings.md

 - `ARCH`: the CPU architecture that you are building the system for.
 Currently supported architectures are `x86_64` (the default), `i686` and `aarch64`.
 - `CONFIG_NAME`: used to determine part of the name of the Redox image, and normally used to build the `FILESYSTEM_CONFIG` name (`desktop` by default).
 - `FILESYSTEM_CONFIG`: a file that describes the packages and files to include in the filesystem.
-See the [Filesystem Configuration](#filesystem-configuration) section above.
+See the [Filesystem Configuration](#filesystem-configuration) section below.
 The default is `config/$ARCH/$CONFIG_NAME.toml`, but you can change it if your config file is in a different location.
 - `QEMU_MEM` - It set the QEMU memory quantity, for example `QEMU_MEM=2048`
 - `QEMU_SMP` - It set the QEMU CPU core quantity, for example `QEMU_SMP=4`
 - `PREFIX_BINARY` - If set to 1 (`PREFIX_BINARY?=1`), the build system don't compile from toolchain sources but download/install them from Redox CI server.
 This can save lots of time during your first build.
 Note: If you are using **Podman**, you must set these variables in [.config](#config) in order for your change to have any effect.
 Setting them in the environment or on the command line may not be effective.